nestjs/docs.nestjs.com/content/components.md

 }
 ```

 > warning **Warning** If your class doesn't extend another class, you should always prefer using **constructor-based** injection.
-The constructor explicitly outlines what dependencies are required and is more difficult to miss than class attributes annotated with `@Inject`.
+The constructor explicitly outlines what dependencies are required and provides better visibility than class attributes annotated with `@Inject`.

 #### Provider registration